Learning Reserve Prices in Second-Price Auctions: Introduction

-The above results all target the {\em revenue-optimal} single-item auction, namely the canonical {\optm}~\citep{M81}.
-However, {\optm} is fairly complicated and is rarely used in the real life \citep[cf.][]{LMP06}.
-In contrast, the AGT community has placed ``simplicity'' as a basic goal for auction design \citep[cf.][]{HR09,CHMS10,BILW14,AHNPY15,CZ17,RW18}.
-In practice, one of the most popular auctions is {\sf Second-Price Auction with Anonymous Reserve} (namely the same reserve price for every bidder), e.g.\ the auctions in eBay, AdX and Adsense.
-We emphasize that such an auction has truly simple instructions: \begin{quote} {\em Based on the bidders' value distributions, the seller selects a careful reserve $\reserve \in \RRP$ for the single item.
-If all the bids are below $\reserve$, then the seller retains the item.
-If only the highest bid reaches $\reserve$, then the highest bidder wins the item by paying this reserve price.
-Otherwise (i.e.\ two or more bids reach $\reserve$), the highest bidder wins the item by paying a price of the second-highest bid.} \end{quote} The significance and practicality of {\arm} auction naturally motivate a rich literature to study its learnability \citep{CGM15,MR15,MM16,RS16,HLW18} and approximability against {\optm} in terms of revenue \citep{HR09,H13,AHNPY15,JLTX19,JLQTX19}.
+The above results all target the {\em revenue-optimal} single-item auction, namely the canonical {\optm} \cite{M81}.
+Nonetheless, {\optm} is fairly complicated and rarely used in real life \cite{LMP06}.
+In contrast, the AGT community has placed ``simplicity'' as a primary goal for auction design \cite{HR09,CHMS10,AHNPY19,JLTX20,JLQTX19,JJLZ22}.
+In practice, one of the most popular auctions is {\sf Second-Price Auction with Anonymous Reserve} (i.e., setting the same reserve price for every bidder), e.g., the auctions in eBay, AdX, and Adsense.
+We emphasize that such an auction has straightforward instructions: \begin{quote} {\em Based on the bidders' value distributions, the seller carefully selects a reserve $r \in \RRP$ for the item.
+If all the bids are below $r$, then the seller retains the item.
+If only the highest bid reaches $r$, then the highest bidder wins the item by paying this reserve price.
+Otherwise (i.e., two or more bids reach $r$), the highest bidder wins the item by paying a price of the second-highest bid.} \end{quote} The significance and practicality of {\arm} naturally motivate a rich literature to study its approximability against {\optm} in terms of revenues \cite{HR09,H13,AHNPY19,JLTX20,JLQTX19,JLQ19} and learnability \cite{CGM15,MR15,MM16,RS16,HLW18}.